After the dollar-loving Milei wins the presidency, Argentines anxiously watch the exchange rate

 Inflation is running at an annual rate of more than 140%.
 Uncertainty about prices was rampant this campaign season, with many Argentines stocking up on goods and lining up at gas stations to beat potential post-election price increases.
 On Tuesday morning, local media were reporting that wholesalers were sharply increasing prices.

-Inflation is a chief reason voters elected Milei, an outsider and right-wing populist who promised drastic measures to curb price hikes, which are pushed higher by a weaker currency that makes imports more expensive.
-Milei has also lashed out at the Central Bank for recklessly printing money in order to fund public spending.
+Prices are pushed higher by a weaker currency that makes imports more expensive.
+Milei, an outsider and right-wing populist, has also accused the Central Bank of recklessly printing money in order to fund public spending.
+Inflation is a chief reason voters elected Milei, who promised drastic measures to curb price hikes including deep public spending cuts and dollarization of the economy.

 The morning after his victory, Milei told Radio Mitre that inflation is so entrenched it could take him as much as half his four-year term to fix.